scaleoutsean/awesome-solidfire/README.md

 - XenServer (Xen) - refer to the HCLs for [storage](http://hcl.xenserver.org/storage/?vendor=56) and [servers](http://hcl.xenserver.org/servers/?vendor=56)
 - Oracle VM - go [here](https://linux.oracle.com/pls/apex/f?p=117:3::::::).
 Click on Storage Systems and in filter rop-down list select NetApp.
 Look for SolidFire models from the NetApp HCI Datasheet or Web site (for example, H610S)
 - Other Linux distributions validated (Cinder iSCSI) for SolidFire Element OS - Ubuntu, SuSE, etc. (the details can be found in the IMT)
-- Oracle Virtualbox - not suported (as it uses its own client) but you may want to use it in lab environment
+- Oracle Virtualbox - not suported (as it uses its own iSCSI client that isn't validated by NetApp) but it works and you may want to use it in lab environment

 If unsure, contact NetApp with any questions or ask in the [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) (free membership account required)